-Alaska Native means all persons of Indian or Alaska Native descent;
+Alaska Native means all persons of Indian or Alaska Native descent who are:

-- (a) Who Are members of any Alaskan Federally Recognized Indian tribe; or Any citizen of the United States who is regarded as an Alaskan Native by an Alaskan Native Tribe, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
-1601 et seq.), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians, or group of which he or she claims to be a member or citizen; or - (b) is a person of Alaska Indian (including Tsimshian Indians not enrolled in the Metlaktla Indian Community) Eskimo, or Aleut blood, or combination thereof; or - (c) whose grandparent, father, or mother is (or, if deceased, was) regarded as an Alaskan Native; or - (d) who is an Alaska Native lineal descendant; or - (e) who is an Alaskan Indian, Eskimo, or Aleut, or any combination thereof.
-The term includes any Alaskan Native as so defined, either or both of whose adoptive parents are not Alaskan Natives.
+- (a) Members or citizens of any Federally Recognized Indian Tribe or individuals who are eligible to enroll as members or citizens of any Federally Recognized Indian Tribe; or - (b) Any citizen of the United States who is regarded as an Alaska Native by an Alaska Native Tribe, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
+1601 et seq.), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians, or group of which he or she claims to be a member or citizen; or - (c) Is a person of Alaska Indian (including Tsimshian Indians not enrolled in the Metlakatla Indian Community), Eskimo, or Aleut blood, or combination thereof; or

+- (d) Whose grandparent, father, or mother is (or, if deceased, was) regarded as an Alaska Native; or - (e) Who is an Alaska Native lineal descendant.